Loading

 Answer

-Our dress code is garden party attire—think light, airy fabrics, floral prints, and ankle or floor-length dresses.
+For the ceremony, the dress code is garden party attire—think light, airy fabrics, floral prints, and ankle or floor-length dresses.
 Alternatively, a suit or dress pants with a suit jacket would be ideal.
+Feel free to bring comfortable shoes to the reception since there will be lots of activities!

 Question